-Breast Augmentation Near Santa Ana
+Breast Augmentation Surgery

 Dr. Chugay uses the Rolls Royce of saline implants – the type of natural-feeling durable implants of the highest quality.
 These implants carry a lifetime warranty for the implant and on any possible rupture or defect.
 They have the lowest defect statistics on the market (7% leak rate noted).
 Replacement within the warranty period is free.
 Saline solution is the safest material as it is similar to natural body fluids.

-Dr. Chugay chooses to perform the majority of his breast augmentations near Santa Ana, approximately 70% of them, with silicone implants.
+Dr. Chugay chooses to perform the majority of his breast augmentations near Garden Grove, approximately 70% of them, with silicone implants.
 Silicone implants have a much more natural feel and have been demonstrated to have a very low leak rate (1% leak rate noted).
 Despite previous litigation against breast implant manufacturers, as of November 2006 the FDA has again approved silicone implants for use in breast augmentation.

 Dr. Chugay’s philosophy is to select the best and the safest materials for his patients.
 Whether you would prefer to have saline or silicone implants, Dr. Chugay will customize your surgery to give you the best result possible.

 Yes!
 Medical Financing is available on approved credit.
 We accept financing from CareCredit.com and LendingUSA.com.
 For more information about our Financing options

 Dr. Chugay makes the cut in the areola of the breast.
 The scar is imperceptible, and yet, the access to molding and shaping of the breast is greatest through this approach.